 Mirror neurons haven’t been pinpointed in people with the same precision that electrodes can pinpoint them in monkeys.
 (As a result, many researchers refer to a general “mirror system.”)
 Still, several recent functional imaging studies support a social side to human cognition, with which people internally replay the actions they view in another before acting themselves.

-In a 2003 study in the Proceedings of the National Academy of Sciences, a research team that included Iacoboni found that imitating and observing facial expressions activated the same regions of the brain.
+In one study in the Proceedings of the National Academy of Sciences, a research team that included Iacoboni found that imitating and observing facial expressions activated the same regions of the brain.
 A study in Science a year later showed activity in similar neural regions whether a subject actually experienced a painful stimulus or simply observed a loved one receiving the same shock.
 To many researchers, these and similar findings suggest that mirror neurons play a large role in empathy.

-The multitalented mirror system might even understand another person’s intentions, suggests research published in PLoS Biology in 2005.
+The multitalented mirror system might even understand another person’s intentions, suggests research published in PLoS Biology.
 To test whether the mirror system simply recognizes action or also grasps the meaning of an action, Iacoboni and his colleagues showed different types of videos to 23 subjects.
 “Context” clips, free of action, showed a teapot, a mug, and some cookies before and after tea time.
 “Intention” clips showed the same before and after scene, but included a hand getting ready to either drink the cup (before tea time) or clean up the cup (after).

 While mirror regions showed similar activity during context videos, they showed significantly more activity during the “drinking” intention clips than during the “cleaning” intention clips.
 Mirror neurons, the test suggests, might do more than acknowledge action; they might codify it.